C.J. Abrams Player Props: Nationals vs. Diamondbacks

-The Washington Nationals and C.J.
-Abrams (.333 slugging percentage over his past 10 games, including one homer), battle starter Zach Davies and the Arizona Diamondbacks at Nationals Park, Wednesday at 7:05 PM ET.
+C.J.
+Abrams -- .158 average over his past 10 games -- will be in action for the Washington Nationals versus the Arizona Diamondbacks, with Merrill Kelly on the hill, on June 8 at 1:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Diamondbacks.
+He had a hitless showing in his most recent game (0-for-4) against the Diamondbacks.

 C.J.
 Abrams Game Info & Props vs. the Diamondbacks